 Click this to show actions whose time estimates fall within a certain range.
-You can choose to find All actions (regardless of their time estimates), or actions that are estimated to take less than 5 minutes, less than 15 minutes, less than 1 hour, more than 1 hour, or an Unknown amount of time (for actions you haven't estimated).
+You can choose to find All actions (regardless of their time estimates), or actions that are estimated to take less than 5 minutes, less than 15 minutes, less than 30 minutes, less than 1 hour, more than 1 hour, or an Unknown amount of time (for actions you haven't estimated).